The Legal Journal covers the most significant legal news in the UK

 The reasons behind victim attrition are described as “complex” but include fear induced by intimidation from the perpetrator or their family and lack of faith in the criminal justice process.

 Survivors’ lack of faith in the criminal justice process is unfortunately well-founded.
-The Domestic Abuse Commissioner’s report showed that they receive a complete lack of support and, in some cases, ridicule throughout the process.
+The Domestic Abuse Commissioner’s report showed that they receive a complete lack of support and, in some cases, are ridiculed throughout the process.

 Elsewhere, the report highlighted that 71% of survivors received no support from a specialist domestic abuse service or any formal support at all for that matter.
 It was also found that court support for domestic abuse was, in fact, largely provided by the wider community.
 Two in five (39%) had to rely on the support of family and friends.